willhey/mcp23017chip/README.md

 Requires i2c-bus

 To Do
-D1) ont allow already selected bits to be selected again
+1) Don't allow already selected bits to be selected again
 2) When a node is deleted - remove from ids (array in chip)